w3c/wai-curricula/content/content-author/structure.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand, navigate, and process content
+* demonstrate how people with disabilities rely on headings, paragraphs, lists, and other structures to understand, navigate, and process content
 * explain accessibility requirements related to content structure

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand, navigate and process content
+* explain how people with disabilities rely on headings, paragraphs, lists, and other structures to understand, navigate and process content
 * provide headings to help users identify the different content sections
 * employ accessible authoring tools that:
-  * support the inclusion of titles, headings, lists, paragraphs, and other content structures
+  * support the inclusion of headings, lists, paragraphs, and other content structures
-  * produce appropriate markup for content structures
+  * produce appropriate markup for headings, lists, paragraphs, and other content structures
-* collaborate with developers and designers to ensure:
-  * visual and non-visual perception of content structures , including titles, headings, paragraphs, lists, quotes, and others
+* collaborate with developers and designers to ensure visual and non-visual perception of content structures , including headings, paragraphs, lists, quotes, and others

 {% include excol.html type="all" %}